acidonper/jump-app-gitops/README.md

 ### Custom Installation

-When it is required to modify Jump App environments in order to avoid some environments, for example, it is required to modify *scripts/files/values-argocd.yaml* file in order to specify this requirement.
+When it is required to modify Jump App installation in order to customize the number of environments, for example, it is required to modify *./scripts/files/values-argocd.yaml* file in order to specify these requirements.

 #### E.g. Deploy ArgoCD and CI/CD elements